 Not everyone is a fan of writing code or accessing root files using SSH or FTP.
 For that situation, the plugin comes in handy and luckily there is a WordPress plugin available for increasing WordPress upload size.
 The plugin we will be using is Increase Max Upload Filesize plugin.

-Go to your WordPress Admin > Plugins > Add new, search “Increase Max Upload Filesize” then activate and install the plugin.
+Go to your WordPress Dashboard → Plugins → Add new, search “Increase Max Upload Filesize” then activate and install the plugin.
 Once installed, go to plugin settings and simply enter the value for upload size.

-Click on Save Changes button to apply the new upload size.
+Click the Save Changes button to apply the new upload size.